Table of Contents

 Works to: Get files off a laptop that won't turn on in Windows 10/8/7, XP, and even Vista.

-Best for: Unbootable laptop, or a computer that won't boot, but still fixable.
+Best for: Unbootable laptop, or a computer that won't boot, but is still fixable.

 EaseUS bootable data recovery software - Data Recovery Wizard with Bootable Media can get your data out of the dead laptop or computer hard drive with ease.
 This software allows you to boot the dead laptop from a WinPE environment bootable disk, run the bootable data recovery software to scan and recover data with a few clicks.